Gawss/Space_Invaders/README.md

 ## Key Features:

 - Player can move in all directions by pressing AWSD or regular arrows
-- Player can shoot bullets by right-clicking (it allows click-holding)
+- Player can shoot bullets by right-clicking or space bar (it allows holding)
 - Player can change him/her spaceship by pressing 1,2,3,4 keys at the top of the alphanumeric keyboard
 - Each spaceship has its own type of bullets and those are only effective against one specific kind of enemy